AdaCore/learn/content/courses/ada_2022_whats_new/chapters/user_defined_literals.rst

       Print (2.99_792_458e+8);
    end Main;

-As you see real and integer literals are presented in exact form, while for string literals compiler drops surrounding quotes and escapes.
-The compiler translates these literals into function calls.
+As you see, real and integer literals are turned into strings preserving the formatting from the source code, while string literals are decoded:
+:ada:`From_String` is passed the denoted string value.
+In any case, the compiler translates these literals into function calls.

 Turn Ada into JavaScript
 ------------------------